Member of the Legislative Assembly (India): Introduction

 In states where there are two houses, there is a State Legislative Council, and a State Legislative Assembly.
 In such a case, the Legislative Council is the upper house, while the Legislative Assembly is the lower house of the state legislature.

 The Governor shall not be a member of the Legislature or Parliament, shall not hold any office of profit, and shall be entitled to emoluments and allowances.
 (Article 158 of the Indian constitution).

 The Legislative Assembly consists of not more than 500 members and not fewer than 60.
 The biggest state, Uttar Pradesh, has 403 members in its Assembly.
 States which have small populations and are small in size have a provision for having an even smaller number of members in the Legislative Assembly.
 Puducherry has 33 members out of which 3 are nominated by central government.
 Mizoram and Goa have only 40 members each.
 Sikkim has 32.
 All members of the Legislative Assembly are elected based on adult franchise, and one member is elected from one constituency.
 Until January 2020, the President had the power to nominate two Anglo Indians to the Lok Sabha and the Governor had the power to nominate one member from the Anglo Indian community deems fit if the governor thinks that they are not adequately represented in the Assembly.
 In January 2020, the Anglo-Indian reserved seats in the Parliament and State legislatures of India were abolished by the 104th Constitutional Amendment Act, 2019.

 Nominated MLAs in states and UTs

 Up to three MLAs can be nominated in the union territory of Puducherry by the central government who enjoy equal powers as elected MLAs.
+Interestingly, as clarified by the Supreme court of India, these MLAs hold the same voting powers as the elected MLAs.

+Since 2019, Jammu and Kashmir has 5 nominated MLA's.
+The nominated MLA's are appointed by the lieutenant governor and enjoy the same power voting powers as the elected MLA's.